MrFizzyBubbs/looper/README.md

-# full-day
+# bloop

-A wrapper script for running my entire day's worth of farming in the Kingdom of Loathing.
-This script is not intended to be run by other users but instead used as a source of inspiritation.
+MrFizzy(B)ubbs' loop script for running an entire day's worth of farming in the Kingdom of Loathing.